dalmo1991/superflexPy/doc/build_element.rst

 ..              and existing ones modified.
 Once the guide will reach its final
 ..              version, this box will disappear.

-.. note:: If you build your own component using SuperflexPy, you should also
+.. note:: If you build your own component using SuperflexPy, we would appreciate
-          share your implementation with the community and contribute to the :ref:`elements_list` page to make other users aware of your implementation.
+          if share your implementation with the community (see :ref:`contribute`).
+Remember to contribute also to the :ref:`elements_list` page to make other users aware of your implementation.